Rhubarb Cake

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-Never enough rhubarb during this fleeting season!
-As the vibrant hues of rhubarb start gracing the market stands and grocery store during spring rhubarb season, it’s finally time to dive into one of my all-time favorites, my easy rhubarb cake recipe.
-My recipe has the simplicity of a snack cake and leans in the direction of breakfast cake if the baker is so inclined.
-The cake itself captures tangy rhubarb with a sweet brown sugar and vanilla cake, and a nutty crumble on top.
+My version has the simplicity of a snack cake and leans in the direction of breakfast cake very nicely.
+The cake itself captures tangy rhubarb flavor with a sweet brown sugar and vanilla cake, and a nutty crumble on top, offering the best of spring in an easy treat.

 Sliced rhubarb on a cutting board